lmolinario/ML-Project-Fake-Real-News/README.md

 Using these methods, you transform text data into numeric formats suitable for machine learning models.

  The script also provides three classification strategies:
-1. **`NaiveBayesClassifier`**: Implements Naive Bayes for binary classification,such as text classification tasks.
+1. **`NaiveBayesClassifier`**: Implements Naive Bayes for binary classification, such as text classification tasks.
 2. **`PerceptronNetStrategy`**:  A basic form of neural network, suitable for binary classification tasks.
 3. **`RandomForestClassifier`**: Implements a Random Forest algorithm with multiple decision trees for robust classification.